Lately, I’ve been enjoying rosemary in soups, stews, salads, dressings, oils, and vinegars – you name it, I’m using it and loving it!

 Rosemary has been scientifically proven to improve energy metabolism and reduce oxidative stress.

-Rosemary has a long history of being used in the human food supply for thousands of years.
-That means… it’s already been proven to be pretty darn safe for long-term use.
+Rosemary has a long history in the human food supply for thousands of years.
+That means… it’s already been proven and time-tested to be safe for long-term use.

 If you are thinking of growing Rosemary to have easy access to it, this fragrant shrub is hardy and grows well both indoors and outdoors.
 It loves sunshine and is a drought-tolerant plant.
 It prefers dry, rocky or sandy soil, and can be susceptible to root rot, so make sure it is kept in a container that drains well.

-Here’s are some easy recipes to get started:
+Here’s are some delicious and easy recipes to get you started: